offbynull/learn/Biology/input/input.md

 The ribosome is what's responsible for folding?
 Not able to get a clear answer on this.
 ```

-The basic structure of an amino acid is as follows.
+The `{bm-ri} basic` structure of an amino acid is as follows.
 The R is a placeholder that, when set, defines what type of amino acid it is...

 ![By GYassineMrabetTalk✉This W3C-unspecified vector image was created with Inkscape. - Own work, Public Domain, https://commons.wikimedia.org/w/index.php?curid=2551977](320px-AminoAcidball.svg.png)